-Recruitment now open for 2021 season BFT-ROP purse season
+Recruitment now open for 2022 BFT-ROP purse season

 MRAG are a unique and highly motivated consulting firm dedicated to promoting sustainable utilization of natural resources through sound integrated management policies and practices.
 As a leader in this field, MRAG has a long and highly productive history of designing and implementing integrated resource management systems in marine environments.
 MRAG currently manage a number of fisheries observer programmes and we are actively recruiting for the ICCAT Regional Observer Programme for Bluefin Tuna (ROP-BFT) (https://www.iccat.int/en/ROPbft.html).

-The ROP-BFT is an international observer programme aimed at monitoring bluefin tuna fishing and farming activities in the Mediterranean in response to ICCAT Recommendation 19/04.
+The ROP-BFT is an international observer programme aimed at monitoring bluefin tuna fishing and farming activities in the Mediterranean in response to ICCAT’s Recommendation 19/04 (soon to be replaced by 21/08) for the multi-annual conservation and management plan for bluefin tuna in the Eastern Atlantic and the Mediterranean.
 The objective of the programme is to verify the amount of tuna caught and transferred to farms in the region whilst monitoring compliance with the ICCAT Recommendations.
 More information is available here (http://mrag.co.uk/experience/implementation-iccat-regional-observer-programme-eastern-atlantic-and-mediterranean-0).

 Prerequisites for Applicants: